raspberrypi/documentation/installation/noobs.md

 ### NOOBS Documentation

-A more comprehensive documentation including more avdanced configuration of NOOBS is available on [GitHub](https://github.com/raspberrypi/noobs/README.md)
+A more comprehensive documentation including more advanced configuration of NOOBS is available on [GitHub](hhttps://github.com/raspberrypi/noobs/blob/master/README.md)

 ### NOOBS source code